passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 On your Passbolt instance, you can navigate to *Administration > Email server*.

-You will need to fill your smtp credentials to match your authentication method, it could be:
+You will need to fill in your smtp credentials to match your authentication method, it could be:
 1. Username & Password
 2. Username only
 3. None

-Please, take in consideration that if you are using an email provider that doesn't require any authentication, you'll need to use the *none* authentication method, leaving empty fields with another authentication method could result in a failure for receiving emails.
+Please, take into consideration that if you are using an email provider that doesn't require any authentication, you'll need to use the *none* authentication method, leaving empty fields with another authentication method could result in a failure to send emails.

 - Test your configuration

-Before saving your configuration, you will need to test it in order to avoid any issues.
-It should pass and gives the results shown below.
+Before saving your configuration, you will need to test it in order to avoid any issues. it should pass and give the results shown below.

 {% include articles/figure.html url="/assets/img/help/2023/02/smtp-test-email-success.png" legend="Passbolt - Email test success" width="586px" %}

 - Save your configuration

-If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appears.
+If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appear.